Textiles can be recycled by placing them in the clear textile recycling sacks provided.

 If your textile sack was missed on your collection day, check to see if there is a sticker on it stating why the sack has been left.
 If there is no sticker then please report your missed collection by filling out our Missed Collection online form.

-If a resident sees any textile sacks being collected by anyone other than Veolia or their sub-contractor Essex Textiles then residents’ should report this directly to the Police on 101, providing the vehicle registration number, time, date etc.
+If a resident sees any textile sacks being collected by anyone other than Veolia then residents’ should report this directly to the Police on 101, providing the vehicle registration number, time, date etc.

 What happens to textiles once they have been collected?

-The textile sacks are either collected by Veolia or their sub-contractor Essex Textiles.
+The textile sacks are collected by Veolia.
 Veolia’s vehicles have metal cages on the side of them to store the collected sacks.
 This keeps them separate from the other materials.

-Essex Textiles then transport the collected textiles on to a national textiles recycling facility.
+The textiles are then transported to a national textiles recycling facility.
 Here they are sorted, graded by type and then distributed to their various outlets for reuse.
 Items which are unsuitable for reuse are turned into flocking for a range of things, such as:

 - animal bedding